solganeo-org/custom-activity-tutorial/README.md

 Ngrok est un outil qui permet de rendre votre poste de développement web local accessible depuis l'extérieur, via un tunnel sécurisé, depuis une url du type https://azerty.ngrok.io.
 Cette url est accessible par n'importe qui (vos clients, vos collègues...) et depuis n'importe où.

-Go to https://ngrok.com/download and Install it ! 😉 It will be useful to test the application locally in SFMC
+Go to https://ngrok.com/download and Install it ! 😉 It will be useful to test the application locally in SFMC.

+  It is important to note that the **free version** of ngrok randomly generates endpoints every time the `ngrok http 3000` command is executed.
+If you want to leave an endpoint fixed all the time, you can pay for a paid version to avoid repeating the steps: **7 and 8**

 ## Step 3: Start Node Project and Install dependencies